 There are several options to choose from in scheduling an inspection:

 - Building Permits Online allows you to schedule an inspection via the Town's website 24 hours a day, seven days a week

 - 8 a.m. - 5 p.m., Mon - Fri via walk-in at Cary Town Hall, 316 N. Academy St.

 In order to offer customers the ability to efficiently contact their inspector on the day of their inspection, the Town has created a web page where daily inspections and the assigned inspectors are listed.
 Customers are encouraged to visit the Who’s My Inspector page between 7:00 and 7:30 a.m., to get the name and phone number of their inspector.
 Then simply call the inspector directly to find out when he or she expects to arrive.
 While we make every effort to accommodate everyone's busy schedules, we cannot guarantee specific times for inspections.
 Actual arrival times vary, depending upon work load and locations.

-If you need a copy of a Certificate of Occupancy or Certificate of Compliance that has already been issued, contact Customer Service at (919) 469-4046.
+If you need a copy of a Certificate of Occupancy or Certificate of Compliance that has already been issued, contact 311 or (919) 469-4046.